This document shows how to create an admin workstation that you can use to create GKE on-prem clusters.

 gkeadm tool requires a configuration file.

 To generate a template for your configuration file:

 ./gkeadm create config

 gcp: # Path of the allowlisted service account's JSON key file whitelistedServiceAccountKeyPath: "" # Specify which vCenter resources to use vCenter: # The credentials and address GKE On-Prem should use to connect to vCenter credentials: address: "" username: "" ... adminWorkstation: ... network: # The IP allocation mode: 'dhcp' or 'static' ipAllocationMode: "" # # The host config in static IP mode.
 Do not include if using DHCP # hostConfig: # # The IPv4 static IP address for the admin workstation ...

 In your configuration file, enter field values as described in this section.

 String.
-The path of the JSON key file for your component access service account.
-This is the account that GKE on-prem uses to download components from Container Registry.
-For information on creating a JSON key file, see Service accounts and keys.
+The path of the JSON key file for your allowlisted service account.
+For information about creating a JSON key file, see allowlisted service account.
+For example:

 String.
 The IP address or the hostname of your vCenter server.